 EMT certification must be renewed every three years.

 How do I keep my EMT certification active?

 There are two ways.
-One is to enroll in an EMT refresher class and recertify.
-The other is to enroll in the continuing medical education (CME) program, which requires a specific number of CME hours, and recertify by attending classes which cover specific areas of the curriculum.
+One is to enroll in an EMT Refresher class and recertify.
+The other is to enroll in the Continuing Medical Education (CME) program, which requires a specific number of CME hours, and you recertify by attending classes which cover specific areas of the curriculum.
 Many of these CME classes are offered free by local hospitals and EMS and fire agencies.

 Do I need to be certified in CPR prior to taking this class?

 No, per NYS, all students will be taking CPR as part of the course.